mcroteau/Dude/README.md

-#  Dude!
+#  Dude

 ## A Simple J2ee security framework

-# Dude! is a small Open Source security plugin that allows for quick securing of J2ee applications.
+Dude is a small Open Source security plugin that allows for quick securing of J2ee applications.

 ### Installation